 Below is more of an applesauce consistency.
 Keep going.
 (Unless you want applesauce)

 The below picture is where you want to be!!
 It's getting really pretty and smooth.

 Step 6.
 If you want it to be a little thicker you can do this a couple of ways.
-The quickest it to turn the Instant Pot to sauté and push the adjust button to LESS.
+The quickest is to turn the Instant Pot to sauté and push the adjust button to LESS.
 Simmer until thickened to desired consistency – up to approximately 15 minutes.
-BUT – you have to keep stirring or this will start to pop a little.
+But - you have to keep stirring or this will start to pop a little.

-You can also set it to slow cook, cover and let it cook an hour or until it gets to your favorite thickness.
+You can also set it to slow cook, cover, and let it cook for an hour or until it gets to your favorite thickness.

-I sauted mine for about 3 minutes (and stirred while I did it) and it was perfect.
+I sauteed mine for about 3 minutes (and stirred while I did it) and it was perfect.
 Whether it needs to be thickened more will depend on the water content of the apples and your preference.
-So you may just skip this all together.
+So you may just skip this altogether.

 Also, keep in mind that it will thicken a bit in the refrigerator.

 Step 7.
-Turn off and let apple butter cool completely.
+Turn off and let the apple butter cool completely.

 Step 8.
-Store in an airtight containers and refrigerate for up to 3 weeks or freeze up to 6 months.
+Store in an airtight container and refrigerate for up to 3 weeks or freeze for up to 6 months.

 If you love to preserve or can things, this certainly can be canned in a water bath and stored at room temperature as well. - How many times did I say can y'all -I won't be saying that too fast -lol!